franzbecker/gradle-lombok/README.md

 This will add the Lombok dependency to your project using the `provided` scope.
 The semantic of this scope is that you expect the JDK or a container to provide the dependency at runtime, which is not really what you want since the dependency is only required at compile time.
 Since such a scope is not supported by Maven, the `provided` scope is the best approximation (note that the `compile` scope in Maven implies a runtime dependency).

-In Gradle there is no `provided` scope by default.
+In Gradle prior to version 2.12 there was no `provided` scope by default.
 There are plugins addressing this issue such as the excellent [gradle-extra-configurations-plugin](https://github.com/nebula-plugins/gradle-extra-configurations-plugin) (which inspired this plugin) that provide this scope, or the `war` plugin with its `providedCompile` scope, but they implement the same semantic as Maven.

 What we really want for Lombok is to have a dependency only during compile time.
 This is provided by this plugin by creating a new scope and applying the Lombok dependency to it.
 You can easily change the applied version by configuration: